zilahir/petstore/README.md

 - [`redux-persist`] (to demonstrate how to handle JWT on the frontends side for request, alongside with the authorized user object)
 - [`storybook`] with readme's (to demostrate how to write documentation for generic, HOC, reusable components).
 In an ideal worlds, Storybook has decorators, to provide mock API's, datasheet, etc, for the stories, and their tests.

+Example of a basic decorator in storybook [here](https://github.com/zilahir/petstore/blob/master/packages/client/.storybook/decorator.js).

 ### Storybook

-Storybook helps keeping the components, and their documentation up to date.
+[`Storybook`](https://github.com/storybookjs/storybook) helps keeping the components, and their documentation up to date.
 It's not just a fancy showoff of components, it also includes their documentatoin, plus it can (and should!) utilizied to do testing on the components.
 It's perfect for Unit tests, and Snapshot tests.

 - [`ESLint`] (to avoid writing bad code, and enforce coding style within a _team_ (aks: myself))
 - [`JSDOC`] (to enforce documentation on functions, and closures (React Hooks))